bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Flush memcached
 ===

-To fully flush memcached, add a location in nginx config :
+To completely flush memcached, add a location in nginx config :

     location /flush {
       enhanced_memcached_flush on;